eclipse-edc/Connector/docs/developer/contract-duration/contract-validity-check.md

 | h     | hours        |
 | d     | days         |

-A duration is defined in a `ContractDefinition` using the following policy and lef-hand operands `https://w3id.org/edc/v0.0.1/ns/inForceDate`:
+A duration is defined in a `ContractDefinition` using the following policy and left-hand operands `https://w3id.org/edc/v0.0.1/ns/inForceDate`:

 ```json